gyulanemeth/bluefox.email/docs/index.md

 ## Sending Emails via API

-With bluefox.email, you can send transactional or triggered emails directly via our [API](./api/).
+With BlueFox Email, you can send transactional or triggered emails directly via our [API](./api/).
 Our well-documented API endpoints make it simple to automate your email workflows, whether you're sending a password reset email, a notification, or a tailored onboarding sequence.
 Integration is straightforward, allowing you to quickly implement email functionality into any client platform, website, or service your agency manages.

 ## Personalization with Handlebars